Modern Medication History: A Leap in Managing Medications

 Digital transformation in medication history

-Familiar medication history process at healthcare organizations starts with a patient interview and asks the patient to recall all information about the medications taken.
+Familiar medication history process at healthcare organizations starts with a patient interview and ask the patient to recall all information about the medications taken.
 It is a systematic process; however, there is a vast amount of information from each patient, and all need to be clarified, classified, and stored on paper or some simple computer systems.
 Along with the explosion of digital health solutions, a medication history management system has become necessary for healthcare organizations.

 Digital technology has significantly changed the way medication histories are recorded, accessed, and managed in healthcare.
 Here's how digital technology has transformed medication history: